Charlottetown: Sports

 The UPEI Panthers practising at MacLauchlan Arena.
 The team is one of several amateur varsity teams in the city.

 Charlottetown has numerous parks and playing fields for soccer, baseball, softball, football, rugby, and field hockey.
 Cricket also has been gaining popularity after building a ground and a cricket pitch at Tea hill park in Stratford.
 There are also many outdoor tennis courts, recreational trails, and running tracks.
 Most public schools in the city have gymnasiums available for public use outside of school hours and there are community-owned and operated hockey arenas and swimming pools, as well as several privately operated fitness centres.

 Amateur varsity team sports are prevalent for males and females in the city's two senior high schools, Colonel Gray and Charlottetown Rural, as well as the University of Prince Edward Island's varsity teams (the UPEI Panthers) through the institution's affiliation with Canadian Interuniversity Sport.
 Holland College also has varsity teams, the Holland Hurricanes.

 There is one junior hockey team in the community: the Quebec Maritimes Junior Hockey League's Charlottetown Islanders.
-The city is also home to the Island Storm of the National Basketball League of Canada.
+The city was home to the Island Storm of the now-defunct National Basketball League of Canada from 2013 to 2020.

 Other notable sporting events held by Charlottetown include: